amitnalwa/Guess_Game/README.md

 #you can guess the actual computer selection number by guessing any number from 1 to 100

-You have no Compiler so Try this online Comiler : Copy program and past in compiler
+You have no Compiler so Try this online Compiler : Copy program and past in compiler

 https://www.programiz.com/java-programming/online-compiler/